It’s horrible to feel under the weather, particularly if you have been unwell for days, weeks or even months on end.

 - has been seriously injured

 In an emergency, call 999 and ask for an ambulance.
-If you are unsure if it is an emergency or not, contact NHS Direct Wales on 0845 4647.
+If you are unsure if it is an emergency or not, contact NHS 111 Wales on 111.

 Returning from overseas